 Then, select the default language of the CMS interface, select the default theme and click the ‘Install SilverStripe’ button.
 Once the installation is complete, click the link ‘Click here to delete the install files’ to delete the installation files.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install SilverStripe CMS on your server for you.
+Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install SilverStripe CMS on your server for you.
 They are available 24×7 and will take care of your request immediately.
+You can also try reading our guide on How to Install SilverStripe on Debian 8.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.